 - Although there are a few enemies first- 2 in glass tubes and a lone headcrab that spawns right in front of you.
 Luckily, it's fairly easy to dodge.

 - The fan mod Black Mesa zigzags this trope.
-You don't get the crowbar until much later in the game, but you can find some flares just lying around that you can use to set enemies on fire, and you meet a guard who you can take with you to provide some covering fire up to that point.
+You don't get the crowbar until after you've snuck through the vent in the Anomalous Materials lobby, but you can find some flares just lying around that you can use to set enemies on fire, and you meet a guard who you can take with you to provide some covering fire up to that point.
 If you don't know how to use the flares or recruit the guard, though, prepare for one hell of a trip there.

 - Averted in Half-Life 2.
 The guards start attacking you before you've reached Kleiner and been handed your crowbar, and can kill you if you hang around.